opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 This text is proposing it is part of PAR function so that PAR is data only.
 This means that when a transformation is required, the flow would be:
+---
+<p align="center">Figure 5</p>

 ![retrieve_sbom_04](./Images/retrieve_sbom_04.png)
+---
 ## Retrieve SBOM as provided - reprise
 The concept of direct access
 to the PAR API
 from outside the PACE system
 is still open to debate.
+Reasons to consider always using the architecture in Figure 5 (even for the case of Figure 1)
+If the authentication/authorization resides entirely with the PCS or PES components, then the simple retrieve SBOM case of Figure 1 would use the architecture of Figure 5.

 ## Subset of SBOM data